YuBaichuan2000/workout-tracker/README.md

 ## Tech Stack
 * Frontend: React, CSS
-* Backend: nodejs with Express
+* Backend: nodejs with Express, RESTful API
 * Database: mongodb, mongoose

+## Skills Gained
+* How to use React hooks: useState, useEffect, useContext, useReducer
+* How to use RESTful API to communicate with frontend and backend
+* How to setup frontend and backend from scratch

 ## Demo